learn-co-curriculum/ruby-objects-has-many-readme/README.md

   # =>[#<Song:0x007fa96a878348 @name="99 Problems", @genre="rap">, #<Song:0x007fa96a122580 @name="Crazy in Love", @genre="pop">]
 ```

-Great, now our artist has many songs that are real, tangible `Song` instances, not just strings.
+Great, now our artist has many songs that are real, meaty `Song` instances, not just strings.

 We can do a number of useful things with this collection of real song objects, such as iterate over them and collect their genres: